25 Frugal Family Entertainment Ideas Without TV

 Seasonal and Holiday Specials

 Each season brings its own free or low-cost activities.
-In fall, we love to collect colorful leaves and make art with them.
+In the fall, we love to collect colorful leaves and make art with them.
 Winter is perfect for building snow forts or having indoor “snowball” fights with balled-up socks.

 Spring means planting seeds and watching them grow.
 Summer is ideal for stargazing – we lay out blankets in the backyard and try to spot constellations.

-For holidays, we create our own traditions.
-On Valentine’s Day, we make cards for each other.
 Halloween is all about homemade costumes and spooky storytelling.
 These activities cost little but create lasting memories.

 Frequently Asked Questions